MicrosoftDocs/biztalk-docs/README.md

 2. Change **ms.date** to the date you update the topic.
 Here's an example:

     ```yml
-    ms.date: "11/28/2017"
+    ms.date: 11/28/2017
     ```

 3. **Description** may be used for SEO.
 If it's missing a description, please add one.
 Here's an example:

     ```yml
-    title: Configure using Basic or Custom configuration
+    title: Configure using basic or custom configuration
-    description: Steps to do a basic or custom configuration of BizTalk Server, and learn what happens with each configuration
+    description: Steps to do a basic or custom configuration of BizTalk Server, and learn what happens with each configuration.
     ```

 4. Want some guidance or help for your pull request?
-Tag `@mandiohlinger` in your pull request, and I'll add my notes to the comments.
+Tag `@mijacobs` in your pull request, and I'll add my notes to the comments.

 ## BizTalk repository structure